sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

 Javascript functions

 ### Javascript Command sample
-   In Hiring sample Standard_HR_Open_New_Position/case2,we will create a addition logic if choose position Request department is **Sales**, we will change the number of employees to value 3 no matter the value we choose before.
+   In Hiring sample Standard_HR_Open_New_Position/case2, we will change the number of employees to value 3 if we choose Position Request Department as **Sales**.

+   Here are the steps:
-1. We create a js testCommand name **change sales number**
+1. We create a js testCommand named **change sales number**
 2. Copy the below js command content into this js command.

 ```